Entanglement dynamics of second quantized quantum fields: Entanglement dynamics in Jaynes-Cummings model

 Comparing this expression with Eq.~\eqref{eq:Ham_inter_angular} we come to the conclusion that in this limit the photons behave as the two-mode self-interacting boson field with the effective interaction strength $\omega = \omega_R/4 j^{3/2}$.
 The characteristic feature of the effective interaction is that its intensity decreases with the number of particles $\propto 1/N^{3/2}$.
-This ``spreading" is caused by sharing the interaction with the single atom among all photons and leads to different dynamics of $\widetilde{J}(t)$ comparing to the one we have seen in the previous section.
-Using the results obtained there we find the period of the long-scale oscillations $T = \sqrt{2 N^3}/\omega_R$ and the decay time $\tau = \sqrt{2}N/\omega_R$ (see Fig.~\ref{fig:jc_j}a).
+This ``spreading" is caused by sharing the interaction with the single atom among all photons and leads to different dynamics of $\widetilde{J}(t)$ comparing to what we have seen in the previous section.
+Using the results obtained there we find the period of the long-scale oscillations $T = \sqrt{2 N^3}/\omega_R$ and the decay time (or the entanglement time) $\tau = \sqrt{2}N/\omega_R$ (see Fig.~\ref{fig:jc_j}a).

+It should be emphasized that entanglement obtained here is a result of the effective photon-photon interaction and cannot be reduced to entanglement in the photon-atom system or an entanglement transfer (initially the atom is in the ground state and the state of the whole photon-atom system is separable).
+Entanglement is produced in the course of multiple photons absorptions and re-emissions and, thereby, is in striking contrast with the case when only few such processes occur.\cite{CAVALCANTI:2006:ID4098}

-It should be noted that, as can be seen from Fig.~\ref{fig:jc_j}, the shape of the bumps changes with their number --- they become asymmetrical and acquire the side oscillations, the revival of coherence occurs non-monotonously.
+Fig.~\ref{fig:jc_j} demonstrates that as we go toward longer times the shape of the bumps changes --- they become asymmetrical and acquire the side oscillations, the revival of coherence occurs non-monotonously.
 The approximation we have used misses these long-time changes, which are the reminiscent features of the quasi-periodicity mentioned above.
-If, however, one restricts to the initial growth of entanglement (the drop of coherence) these features are not important, and one has in the limit $N\gg1$
+If, however, one restricts to the initial growth of entanglement (the drop of coherence) these features are not important, and one has in the limit $N\gg1$ a simple expression for initial decay of the normalized angular momentum

+From the formal point of view the approximation leading to effective Hamiltonian~\eqref{eq:effective_H} emerges in the limit when the relative variation of parameters $\quantop{C}_\pm$ in Eq.~\eqref{eq:ev_op} with the number of photons is small.
+The significant simplification of dynamics in this limit takes place also for the general model~\eqref{eq:jc_two-mode}, not necessarily in the resonant regime.
+In this case the effective Hamiltonian has the form

+For initially disentangled states with $\aver{\quantop{J}_z(0)} \approx 0$ this expression may be expanded up to terms quadratic in $\quantop{J}_z$ yielding a Hamiltonian of the form~\eqref{eq:Ham_inter_angular}.
+As has been noted in the previous section, the constant and linear in $\quantop{J}_z$ terms do not affect the time dependence of $\widetilde{J}(t)$, which is determined by the effective interaction parameter (the parameter in front of $\quantop{J}_z^2$)

+Comparing with Eq.~\eqref{eq:effective_H_final} one finds that in the case of symmetry between $+$- and $-$-polarized transitions, $\delta_\pm = \delta$ and $\omega_\pm = \omega_R$, the effect of detuning from the resonance on the entanglement dynamics can be accounted by substitution $j \to j + \delta^2/4\omega_R^2$, which shows that detuning from the resonance relaxes the requirement imposed on the number of photons.